 Tips for a successful relationship

-- Talk to each other – just because you love each other doesn’t mean you will be able to communicate well or can read your partner’s mind, or that they can read yours.
-Communicate your needs – don’t wait for your partner to try to guess what is going on with you.
+- Talk to each other and communicate your needs – don’t wait for your partner to try to guess what is going on with you.

-- If you have something to bring up, do it gently – going on the attack rarely gets you what you want.
+- If you have something to bring up, do it gently – going on the attack rarely achieves a positive outcome.

-- Listen to each other – often we are so busy defending ourselves that we don’t hear what our partner is saying.
+- Listen to each other – often we are so busy defending ourselves or making our own point that we don’t hear what our partner is saying.
 Let your partner know that you have heard them before you give them your response.

 - Remember the positives about your partner – this helps protect your relationship.
 One critical comment needs five positive comments to counteract its effect.
-Think carefully before saying what’s on your mind.
+Think carefully before criticising.

 - Make repair attempts – if your attempts to talk about an issue don’t go as planned, try not to let the situation become even more negative (such as not talking for extended periods or ignoring the other person’s attempts).
 Saying sorry or touching your partner in a caring manner shows you care, even though you disagree.